-Now that we have given you an adequate idea about how free education portals can be used to make money as well, let’s dive into website feature study.
+Now that we have given you an adequate idea about how free online learning or education portals can be used to make money as well, let’s dive into online learning website feature study.

 Like its simple business model, the site’s UX design should also be quite simple.
 The navigation should be intuitive and the information should be easy to understand, so that first-time visitors can use the site better.
 Let’s begin with describing the homepage layout first.

-To improve your growth prospect, you need to offer different types of courses on your website.
+To improve your growth prospect, you need to offer different types of courses on your online learning website.
 Here is a list of categories that you must consider:

 The search tool should have two input fields.
 One for choosing the subject category and other for course name.
 By implementing the auto-complete functionality, you can deliver users a better experience.

 The course result page should provide users filtering options like course type (full-time/part-time), availability, topic, high school/ professional, and school.
 There should also be a filter for the verified certificate & free courses.

 To access course material and to enroll in a course, a user must get registered on the e-learning website.
 The option should be provided on the course page.
 Apart from the enrollment option, course page should be loaded with the following features:

 Once users are enrolled in a course, they should be asked to choose a course track, i.e. whether they want to pursue a verified certificate through the course or whether they want to learn for free.
 With free courses there are no obligations.
 For verified certificate, users would be required to make a minimum payment as listed with the course, and the certificates should be provided only after a user has completed the course successfully.
 To receive the certificate, users also need to provide a digital copy of their identity issued by the government of the concerned country.

 Once a user is enrolled in a course, they should be able to access the courseware, participate in the course discussion, and track your progress.
 Here is brief explanation on all these features: